VesterlundCoder/DreamsRNS-ROCm-LUMI/README.md

 ## Overview

-This pipeline searches for exceptional rational approximations to mathematical constants (ζ(3), ζ(5), ζ(7), π, etc.) using Continued Matrix Fractions (CMFs).
+This pipeline searches for exceptional rational approximations to mathematical constants (ζ(3), ζ(5), ζ(7), π, etc.) using Conservative Matrix Fields (CMFs).
 The computation is done entirely in **exact integer arithmetic** via the Residue Number System, avoiding floating-point precision loss.

 ### Architecture